Read below for policies on tuition, payments, refunds and more from the Saint Louis University School of Medicine.

 All medical students must promptly satisfy the University’s registration requirements as a condition of continued enrollment in the School of Medicine.

 Graduating students must satisfy all tuition and other financial obligations to the University before their degree will be conferred, i.e., health insurance, etc. Students who either withdraw or transfer must also satisfy all tuition and financial obligations to the University before the finalization of the changed status.

 Outstanding tuition balances remaining at the end of the academic year must be paid in full no later than June 1 of each year.
 Any outstanding tuition balance or other financial obligation remaining after that date may prevent you from registering and beginning the next academic year.

 In special circumstances, it may be possible for you to complete the required curriculum in fewer months than is customary.
-Any accommodation to your personal preference and situation, however, does not excuse you from paying the required full tuition.
+However, any accommodation to your personal preference and situation does not excuse you from paying the required full tuition.

 Up to the end of the second week

 100 percent of the tuition charged

 Up to the end of the third week